top of page

 Parental Neglect Exhortations

-• Children are attacked by youthful lust from a young age and they need parents to guide them in the right way to go so that that they won't depart when older.
+• Children are attacked by youthful lust (the spirits of deceit) [Test of Reuben 2-3] from a young age and they need parents to guide them in the right way to go so that they won't depart when older.
 Parental neglect in nurturing children in the fear of the Lord stains the family nobility:

 Sir 22:10